About Royal Adjuster

 Our Founder’s Story

 It was a beautiful day in April 2011.
 My wife and I were taking the kids out to eat.
 As we headed over to the restaurant, I got a call from our alarm company.
 Our downstairs smoke detector was beeping, but it wasn’t the first time.
-Our downstairs smoke detector was fond of randomly going off (especially at 12 am!).
+Our downstairs smoke detector was fond of randomly going off (especially at 12:00 AM).

 I passed out and was taken to the hospital.
 While lying on a stretcher, another man approached.
 He was with a public adjuster and wanted me to sign.
 Creeped out doesn’t begin to describe how I felt.
 I didn’t even know what an adjuster was, but he sounded like he could help me.
 After I signed, numerous companies tried to get me to switch to working with them.

 My public adjuster finally sat me down and said that the insurance company agreed on a number.
-However, he claimed that he needed to increase the percentage of his payment by 2% due to the “extra work” he put in.
-Since the total of contents and building was over $500,000, he was asking for an additional $10,000.
+However, he claimed that he needed to increase the percentage of his payment by 4% due to the “extra work” he put in.
+Since the total of contents and building was over $500,000, he was asking for an additional $20,000.
 I refused.
 When other people had fires or floods, I was asked to recommend this company, and I did.
 After all, they got me the money, and the numbers seemed very good despite the extra charge.

-Almost a decade later, and I haven’t forgotten those feelings of helplessness, fear and frustration.
+Almost a decade later, and I haven’t forgotten those feelings of helplessness, fear, and frustration.
 I founded Royal Adjuster because I want to be there as an honest resource to help those in need during a time of crisis.
 Being a public adjuster is hard work, especially because insurance companies have excellent adjusters on their side.
 But as someone who has experienced the terror and confusion following a destructive event, I am passionate about providing the absolute best service possible.
 With the Royal Adjuster team, your claim is our priority.
 You’re not just another client.
 You are Royalty.